First Bancorp: History

 On March 4, 2016, First Bancorp and First Community Bank announced a deal in which First Community would sell all three of its branches in Winston-Salem, North Carolina, and one each in Huntersville, North Carolina, and Mooresville, North Carolina, to First Bancorp.
 Deposits at these branches totalled $130 million.
 First Bank would sell seven Virginia branches to First Community.
 With deposits totalling $150 million, these were located in Abingdon, Blacksburg, Christiansburg, Fort Chiswell, Radford, Salem and Wytheville.

 On March 4, 2017, First Bancorp completed a $93 million deal with Carolina Bank Holdings Inc. of Greensboro, North Carolina, which would add $706 million in assets, $601 million in deposits, eight branches and three mortgage offices.

 A $175 million cash and stock deal with ASB Bancorp Inc. of Asheville, North Carolina, completed March 19, 2018, gave First Bancorp an additional $803 million in assets and 13 Asheville Savings Bank branches in Buncombe, Madison, McDowell, Henderson and Transylvania Counties in Western North Carolina.

 In its first acquisition since 2017, First Bancorp announced a $314.3 million deal with Dunn, North Carolina–based Select Bancorp Inc. on June 1, 2021.
 First Bancorp gains $1.8 billion in assets and 22 branches, including branches in South Carolina and Virginia, for a total of $9.6 billion in assets, and reaches fifth place in deposits in North Carolina with $7.2 billion.
 The deal was completed October 18, 2021.

 On January 3, 2023, First Bancorp announced the completion of the $181.1 million purchase of Greenville, South Carolina-based GrandSouth Bancorp.
 The deal gave First Bancorp $1.3 billion more in assets and eight branches including its first in Charleston, South Carolina, and Columbia, South Carolina.

+On July 14, 2026, First Bancorp announced the $166 million purchase of First Carolina Bancshares Corp. of Florence, South Carolina, which had $831 million in assets.